 To clarify the impact of differences in surface wind between MIS3H and MIS3-5aiceH on the recovery time of the AMOC, partially coupled experiments were conducted from the first year after the cessation of freshwater hosing (Fig. 11).
 First, the reproducibility of the original experiments by the partially coupled experiments was assessed.
-In PC-MIS3H and PC-MIS3-5aiceH, the recovery time was slightly is shorter compared with the corresponding original experiments.
+In PC-MIS3H and PC-MIS3-5aiceH, the recovery time was slightly shorter compared with the corresponding original experiments.
 In particular, the recovery time was 200 to 300 years shorter in PC-MIS3-5aiceH compared with MIS3-5aiceH.
-This was related to the removal of sub-monthly variations in wind stress (Sherriff-Tadano et al. 2021, Supplementary information); removal of these variations caused causes thinning of sea ice in the centre of the subpolar region by reducing sea ice transport in this region (Fig. 12b, c) and created creates favourable conditions for deepwater to form.
-Nevertheless, even though PC-MIS3-5aiceH underestimated underestimates the recovery time, PC-MIS3H and PC-MIS3-5aiceH at least reproduced reproduce the main difference of the recovery time between MIS3H and MIS3-5aiceH.
+This was related to the removal of sub-monthly variations in wind stress (Sherriff-Tadano et al. 2021); removal of these variations caused thinning of sea ice in the centre of the subpolar region by reducing sea ice transport in this region (Fig. 12b, c) and created favourable conditions for deepwater to form.
+Nevertheless, even though PC-MIS3-5aiceH underestimated the recovery time, PC-MIS3H and PC-MIS3-5aiceH at least reproduced the main difference of the recovery time between MIS3H and MIS3-5aiceH.

-Next, the effect of surface wind on the recovery time of the AMOC wasis explored.
-When the surface winds of the MIS5a ice sheet (MIS3-5aiceH) were are applied to PC-MIS3H (PC-MIS3H_wind), the AMOC diddoes not start to recover in the first 100 years, as seen in MIS3H- (Fig. 11).
-This wasis related to the weaker cyclonic surface wind, which reduced reduces the wind-driven oceanic transport of salt into the deepwater formation and caused a decrease of sea surface salinity there.
-Thus, partially coupled experiments showed show that the stronger wind in MIS3H created creates favourable conditions to cause an earlier recovery of the AMOC.
-This wasis also confirmed by another sensitivity experiment showing earlier recovery of the AMOC when the surface wind of MIS3H wasis applied to PC-MIS3-5aiceH (not shown).
+Next, the effect of surface wind on the recovery time of the AMOC was explored.
+When the surface winds of the MIS5a ice sheet (MIS3-5aiceH) were applied to PC-MIS3H (PC-MIS3H_wind), the AMOC did not start to recover in the first 100 years, as seen in MIS3H.
+This was related to the weaker surface wind, which reduced the wind-driven oceanic transport of salt into the deepwater formation and caused a decrease of sea surface salinity there.
+Thus, partially coupled experiments showed that the stronger wind in MIS3H created favourable conditions to cause an earlier recovery of the AMOC.
+This was also confirmed by another sensitivity experiment showing earlier recovery of the AMOC when the surface wind of MIS3H was applied to PC-315 MIS3-5aiceH (not shown).

-Interestingly, the AMOC diddoes not recover in PC-MIS3H_wind during the integration-, despite having the same surface wind forcing as in PC-MIS3-5aiceH, which recovers around year 900.
-A similar feature was also observed in PC-MIS3H_windwater-, (Table 2), where the model was forced with the heat flux surface cooling of the MIS3 ice sheet (MIS3H)

-and the surface wind and atmospheric freshwater flux of the MIS5a ice sheet (MIS3-5aiceH).
-This The long stadial state was states observed in these two experiments are caused by the very thick sea ice over the deepwater formation region; (green and blue lines compared to the red line in Fig. 12b, see also Fig. 12d), associated with stronger surface cooling by the MIS3 ice sheet (Fig. 12b, dS5).
-After the cessation of freshwater hosing and the replacement of the surface wind, the sea surface salinity as well as the subsurface ocean temperature increased increase gradually in PC-MIS3H_wind and PC-MIS3H_windwater- as in PC-MIS3-5aiceH.
-However, the thick sea ice over the deepwater region prevented prevents the initiation of deepwater formation and maintained maintains the weak AMOC (Loving and Vallis 2005, Bitz et al. 2007, Oka et al. 2012, Sherriff-Tadano et al. 2021).
-This result shows that the cooling effect of the MIS3 ice sheet played plays a role in increasing the recovery time of the AMOC by increasing sea ice over the deepwater formation region.
+Interestingly, the AMOC did not recover in PC-MIS3H_wind during the integration.
+A similar feature was also observed in PC-MIS3H_windwater, where the model was forced with the heat flux of the MIS3 ice sheet (MIS3H) and the surface wind and atmospheric freshwater flux of the MIS5a ice sheet (MIS3-5aiceH).
+This long stadial state was caused by the very thick sea ice over the deepwater formation region, associated with stronger surface cooling by the MIS3 ice sheet (Fig. 12b, d).
+After the cessation of freshwater hosing and the replacement of the surface wind, the sea surface salinity as well as the subsurface the cessation of freshwater hosing and the replacement of the surface wind, the sea surface salinity as well as the subsurface ocean temperature increased gradually in PC-MIS3H_wind and PC-MIS3H_windwater.
+However, the thick sea ice over the deepwater region prevented the initiation of deepwater formation and maintained the weak AMOC (Loving and Vallis 2005, Bitz et al. 2007, Oka et al. 2012, Sherriff-Tadano et al. 2021).
+This result shows that the cooling effect of the MIS3 ice sheet played a role in increasing the recovery time of the AMOC by increasing sea ice over the deepwater formation region.